tadej/hinko/README.md

 Uses a database (leveldb), downloads images from the web and converts them to ASCII, plays simultaneous ASCII animations (by posting and editing a message in the channel), etc. Enjoy!

+# hinko
-# hinko: slack bot for random team picking and ASCII fun
+## slack bot for random team picking and ASCII fun

 A Slack bot written in go with its own database that can help you pick random teams (e.g. for foosball, code reviews, etc.).